skazantsev/javascript-cheatsheet/01.basics/README.md

 sum(1);          // 1

-// using generators
+// using generator functions
-// generator function is a special function kind that can be exited and re-entered saving the context across re-entrances function* idGenerator() {
+// it's is a special function that can be exited and re-entered saving the context across re-entrances function* idGenerator() {
     let index = 1;
     while(true) {